iterative/dvc.org/content/docs/command-reference/plots/templates.md

 By default, lists the names of all available built-in templates.

-Some times you may need to customize the way `dvc plots` are rendered beyond what the built-in [plot templates] allow.
+Sometimes you may need to customize the way `dvc plots` are rendered beyond what the built-in [plot templates] allow.
 You can get the JSON specification for a specific built-in template by providing it's name as argument, for example `dvc plots templates confusion`.
 To modify them, use any valid elements of the [Vega-Lite specification].